-"[s]ince it is not a Member of the United Nations, by the same token Yugoslavia is not a party to the Statute under Article 93, paragraph 1, of the Charter [of the United Nations]" (Preliminary Objections of Italy, p.
-27).
+"the FRY as one of the successor States of the former SFRY is at present not a member of the United Nations and is therefore not a party to the Statute of the International Court of Justice by virtue of Article 93, paragraph 1, of the UN Charter" (Preliminary Objections of the Netherlands, p.
+11, paras.
+3.1 and 3.2 respectively).

 51. The Court notes that it is, and has always been, common ground between the Parties that Serbia and Montenegro has not claimed to have become a party to the Statute on any other basis than by membership in the United Nations.
-Therefore the question raised in this preliminary objection is simply whether or not the Applicant was a Member of the United Nations at the time when it instituted proceedings in the present case.
+Therefore the question raised in this first preliminary objection is simply whether or not the Applicant was a Member of the United Nations at the time when it instituted proceedings in the present case.